 I’ve published an all-encompassing article covering the 6-Step Guide to Patent Searching here…

 - STEP 1: Understand what a Patent Search is and what it is Not

 That guide will help you understand what goes into identifying your invention, ownership and co-inventors as well as understanding novelty terms and then finally conducting the world-wide search.

 As you read in that article, the only thing that can stop you from getting a patent granted is prior art.
 That term “prior art” means any published information that is available to a person of ordinary skill in the art (POSITA) would have prior to your patent application filing date.

 As I have mentioned above, I have written several blog articles on these topics, and there’s no reason to repeat the information.

-Are you wondering what the difference is between a Provisional and a Nonprovisional patent application?
+Are you wondering what the difference is between a Provisional and a Nonprovisional application for patents?
 Check out this article which goes through each and breaks it down.

-I have written an article on the key 13 steps on how to draft a provisional patent application from detailed descriptions, enablement, drawings, and filing papers.
+I have written an article on the key 13 steps regarding how to write a patent application – specifically a provisional patent application – from detailed descriptions, enablement, drawings, and filing papers.
 You can find the article titled “How to File a Provisional Patent Application” here.

 The 13 steps are outlined below for reference: